Uberi/University-Notes/MATH138/MATH138.md

 # 22/1/14

-;wip: figure out how to find the length of a curve in 2D

 The rotation method works whenever we can find the area function for a given slice along a certain axis.

 Here, $\Delta V = A(x) \Delta x$, and then we add up all these tiny volumes to get the total volume.

 This method is called the **method of disks**, because we are integrating the volume of a lot of small disks along the axis of rotation.

 There is another way to approximate the area and have it converge into an exact value.
-We can estimate the volume of solids of rotation by integrating the volume of a lot of nested cylinders perpendicular to the axis of rotation - this is the **method of shells**.
+We can estimate the volume of solids of rotation by integrating the volume of a lot of nested cylinders lying along the axis of rotation - this is the **method of shells**.

 Consider a hollow cylinder of thickness $\dee x$ with inner radius $x$ and height $h(x)$.
 If we cut it and unroll it, then it becomes very close to a cuboid of dimensions $2\pi x$ by $h(x)$ by $\dee x$.
 In other words, we assume the inner circumference is almost the same as the outer circumference, since $\dee x$ is so small.